Janhvi Kapoor, Sonam Kapoor Spotted At Club; Alia Bhatt’s Comfy Airport Look

 Jacqueline Fernandez went out for a movie night tonight and was spotted by our paparazzi.
 Jacqueline donned a casual look with a white shirt and grey denims, and her hair up in a high pony.
 The Race 3 actress will next be seen in Drive which is set to release in June, 2019.

-Alia Bhatt Travels Comfy
+Alia Bhatt's Comfy Look

 Alia Bhatt was snapped at a private airport where she waved to the shutterbugs clicking away.
-Alia is known to travel comfortably.
+Alia is known to travel wearing comfortable clothes.
 She was wearing a white hoodie and grey tracks.
 Alia has three exciting movies lined up for her fans.
 She will be seen in Karan Johar's next big production Kalank.
 She is also starring in Zoya Akhtar's Gully Boy which is set to premiere at the Berlin International Film Festival in February.
 In Brahmastra, we will get to Alia and her rumored boyfriend Ranbir Singh sharing screen space for the first time.
 Can't wait right?

 MOST READ: Rakesh Roshan's Throat Cancer Surgery Went Well; Hrithik Replies To PM Modi's Tweet